Create and manage Network Load Balancer

 3. Select the Load Balancer to change the listener setting and click the [Change listener settings] button.

-• When you move to the change listener settings screen, the listeners you set upon creating the Load Balancer show up as a Default.
+• When you move to the change listener settings screen, you can view the listeners you set upon creating the Load Balancer as a Default.

 Add listener